 Eligibility for Counseling Services

 Currently enrolled students are eligible for CHW services.
 CHW counseling providers are licensed to provide services only to students located in Massachusetts.
-Students studying remotely in the US outside of Massachusetts or from an international location should seek support from MySSP, a contracted telehealth company providing crisis intervention and ongoing support to students not located in Massachusetts.
-Faculty and staff seeking counseling assistance for themselves should utilize resources through HR.
+Students studying remotely outside of Massachusetts can schedule an out-of-state consultation to discuss referrals with our case manager and are always eligible to participate in our support groups and workshops.
+Faculty and staff seeking counseling assistance for themselves should utilize resources through Human Resources.

 CHW counseling services maintains strict confidentiality policies in compliance with professional standards and with local, state and federal statutes for both in-person and telehealth services.
 The only exceptions to confidentiality occur when disclosure is necessary to protect the client or an identifiable third party from imminent physical or psychological danger, in cases of apparent child or sexual abuse, or in extremely rare cases when records are subpoenaed by a Court.
 Students may request and sign a Release of Information allowing CHW counseling staff to provide information to individuals or departments specifically identified by the student.
 No information may be released until students have discussed the information they want released and a Release of Information has been signed by the student.
 Students may choose, when necessary, to complete Release of Information forms to allow CHW staff to talk with members of the Dean of Students/CARE Team, other campus departments, family members, and/or external providers for the purpose of consultation and support.